My new normal is not buying into the Christmas madness

 There will be no wrapping.
 I find it hard to get excited about wrapping anything ever, and it does seem a waste of paper and effort to wrap gifts only to have it ripped off and chucked in the bin.
 I have not wrapped things in years, mostly giving things in reused paper bags.
 It feels great, let me tell you.

 Christmas cards?
 Nope, not this year either.
-I may write a note to the kids but not a single card has gone out from me.
+I may write a note to the kids, but not a single card has gone out from me.
 I write letters, cards and notes all the time (just ask anyone who knows me) expressing my love and attachment throughout the year.
 I have said all I need to say, people!

 A Christmas tree